 - Local Grocery Stores and Retailers: Some retailers can cash the check for you.
 Here is a list of the best 24-hour check-cashing stores like grocery stores and discount department stores.

-- ATM machine: Deposit the check into an ATM and onto a debit card or prepaid card.
+- ATM machine: Deposit the check into an ATM and onto a prepaid debit card.

 The four options above make it easy to cash a cashier’s check without an ID.
 However, they come with fees.
 If you are using the check-cashing store or retailer only once, the fees may not deter you.
 After all, they are pretty low.
 Conversely, the fees can add up fast if you have to cash checks every month.

 The process can also be time-consuming as you try to get around the usual rules of cashing checks.
 For example, depositing your check through ATM may have you waiting at least a couple of banking days to get your cash reflected on your checking or savings account.
 However, it does ensure that you get your cash without an ID.

 Finally, the process can also be used to cash a retirement plan disbursement check and an insurance settlement check without a bank account.

 How to Cash a Payroll Check Without ID?